temuller/piscola/README.md

 ___
 ## Installation

-PISCOLA can be installed in the usual ways, via pip:
+PISCOLA can be installed in the usual way, via pip:

 ```
 pip install piscola